-The reason I really wrote all this, was because Tuesday was Hubby and I’s 3rd Wedding Anniversary.
+The reason I really wrote all this, was because Tuesday was Dave and I’s 3rd Wedding Anniversary.
 Our wedding day was the best day of my life.
 I spent the day surrounded by everyone that cared about us, everyone that meant something to us, and the hours flew by.
 I had never been happier than I was on that day.
-I felt incredibly proud to have Hubby by my side.
+I felt incredibly proud to have Dave by my side.
 I felt beautiful and knew without a doubt that my past was behind me and I had a bright future ahead of me.
-With Hubby by my side I felt like we could conquer the world.
+With Dave by my side I felt like we could conquer the world.
 We are such a team, we are best friends and I love him more than I ever thought possible.

 No one is perfect.
-But Hubby to me is everything I could ever have hoped for in a partner.
+But Dave to me is everything I could ever have hoped for in a partner.
 I feel incredibly lucky every day that I met him, and am thankful that I met him so early in life – when I was 19 – so that we have so many years to share together.
-Some people wait their whole lives and never meet someone who completes them, like Hubby completes me.
+Some people wait their whole lives and never meet someone who completes them, like Dave completes me.

 3 years of marriage – a new house that we will live in forever, a beautiful Daughter, a family.